-Course Number: SWC 06 Number of Credits: 4 (Four)
+Course Number: SWC 06

 Subject Description: This course portrays the various aspects of Social Group Work and working with groups.

 Goals: To facilitate the students to learn the importance of Social Group Work and its application in Social Work Profession.